Giraut/freecad_streamdeck_addon/README.md

 - Tested with FreeCAD 0.22 on Linux and Windows, with a Stream Deck Mk2 and a Stream Deck XL.
 It may or may not work with other models.

-- This is very alpha software.
-It's very rough on the edged and probably buggy.
+- This software is still under development.
 Please bear with me as I make it nicer 🙂